Influential Pastor Escapes Death

 While condemning this new wave of violence, Rev. Guerekoyame-Gbangou said that the attack that targeted him will not undermine his commitment to peace in CAR.
 “Any commitment has a price.
 As a pastor and ambassador of peace, I cannot focus on my interests as a person, or my family,” he said.
 “The interest of the Central African people is the most important, provided that we are successful in our mission to reconcile the Central Africans and bring peace.”

 The other two members of the interfaith platform—the Archbishop of Bangui, Msgr.
-Dieudonné Nzapalainga and Imam Omar Kobine Layama, the President of the Islamic Community of Central Africa—have also made appeals for calm and restraint.
+Dieudonné Nzapalainga and the person who leads prayers in a mosque.
+Omar Kobine Layama, the President of the Islamic Community of Central Africa—have also made appeals for calm and restraint.

 In addition to the violence, hundreds of people demonstrated to express their discontent with the UN and French troops, accused of failing to deal with the armed groups that the demonstrators claim are responsible for the recent attacks.